Find answers to frequently asked questions relating to the Technology Access Programme

 What if I run over budget?

-The Technology Access Programme funding is £15,000 for Tier 1 successful applicants.
-Further expenditure incurred by the companies during the experimentation period will have to come from their own budget.
+The Technology Access Programme funding is £15,000 for Tier 1 successful applicants (broken down into 3 milestone payments).
+Further expenditure incurred by companies during the experimentation period will have to come from their own budget.

 As an applicant, what’s the contracting process and terms and conditions to be on the programme?

 Applications are governed by the competition rules.
-If you are successful, a participation agreement will be issued which governs your activities on the programme with respect to the experimentation of the Morello board, programme deliverables and payment milestones.
+If you are successful, a participation agreement will be issued which governs your activities on the programme with respect to the experimentation of the Morello board, programme requirements and deliverables, and payment milestones.

 Who will my application data be shared with?